Clarence Thomas discloses multiple trips accepted from GOP megadonor Harlan Crow

 In the new disclosure, Thomas indicated the two Dallas trips were for him to be the keynote speaker at conferences held by the American Enterprise Institute.

-In February 2022, the justice said he was reimbursed to fly private back from Dallas due to an “unexpected ice storm.”
+The justice said he was reimbursed to fly private back from Dallas in February 2022 due to an “unexpected ice storm.”
 Thomas said he flew private to and from the second conference in May due to security concerns.

 “Because of the increased security risk following the Dobbs opinion leak, the May flights were by private plane for official travel as filer’s security detail recommended noncommercial travel whenever possible,” Thomas’s disclosure states.

 The extraordinary leak of the draft opinion that overturned Roe v.
 Wade rattled the court.
-Fences were installed around the Supreme Court building, and one man was arrested for attempting to murder fellow conservative Justice Brett Kavanaugh.
+Fences were installed around the Supreme Court building, and one man was arrested for attempted murder of fellow conservative Justice Brett Kavanaugh.

 Thomas’s newly disclosed New York trip appears to be to Crow’s private lakeside resort, a location ProPublica reported Thomas has traveled to on multiple past occasions.
 Thomas listed Keese Mill, N.Y., as the location of the trip, which is the town where the resort is located.